XPX-MMC-SDET/javascript-intro/Objects.md

 array.push(3)
 ```

-Update the arrow function: `ex2()` to push three people objects to an array and display the contents on the console:
+Update the arrow function: `ex2()` to push three people objects to an array and display the contents of the array on the console:

 Output:
 ```